auth0/auth0-spa-js/MIGRATION_GUIDE.md

 });
 ```

-Needs to be updated to explicitly include profile email to achieve the same in v2:
+Needs to be updated to explicitly include the `profile email` scopes to achieve the same in v2:

 ```ts
 const client = new Auth0Client({